Fieldwork in Social Services for People with Disabilities

 The program utlizes the city of Belgrade, the University of Belgrade and a number of program centers and institutions in and around Belgrade to provide students with background of Serbian hisory and culture throughout its 2300-year history of being destroyed and rebuilt countless times, with additional fieldtrips to further student understanding of the academic content and the history and culture of Serbia and the surrounding region.

-This program involves a 150-hour field placement experience at health and human service agencies in which students are involved with ongoing therapeutic recreation programs and services.
-Students enroll in Therapeutic Recreation 3185: Internship I for 3 credits (Therapeutic Recreation majors) or Therapeutic Recreation 3282: Independent Study in Therapeutic Recreation for 3 credits (non-majors).
+This program involves a 150-hour field placement experience at health and human service agencies in which students are involved with ongoing recreational therapy programs and services.
+Students enroll in Recreational Therapy 3185: Internship I in Recreational Therapy for 3 credits (Recreational Therapy majors) or Recreational Therapy 3282: Independent Study for 3 credits (non-majors).

 Students will gain an understanding of the nature of social services in post-communist settings, as well as the nature and challenges of services for people with disabilities in Serbia specifically.
-Students will intern with three different social service agency placements for approximately 8-10 days each, meeting with the program director weekly for individual clinical supervision discussions based on their observations and experiences.
+Students will intern with two different social service agency placements for a minimum of 14 days each, meeting with the program director weekly for individual clinical supervision discussions based on their observations and experiences.
 The program director will also visit and observe students routinely at placements throughout the entire program.

 - Course load: one, 3-credit course